 - create new relationships between farms, food processors and restaurants

-- provide the opportunity for local farmers/producers to increase their income by increasing local customer base
+- provide opportunity for local farmers/producers to increase their income by increasing their local customer base

 - build regional identity based on local ingredients, food preparations and cultural traditions